 CANTERBURY CLUB.
-An organization of Episcopal students designed to foster church life during their absences from home parishes.
-Meetings are held at 4 p. m. each Sunday at Canterbury House.
-Services are held in St. Augustine's Chapel, Canterbury House, as announced.
-The house is open at scheduled times for student use during the week.
+An organization of Episcopal students designed to foster Church life during absences from home parishes.
+Meets Sunday afternoons at 4:00 o'clock at the Episcopal Church Center.
+The Episcopal Church Center is open for use of Episcopal students during the week.